Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## Details for a specific question

-GET /api/questions/id/
-Response for GET: id, title, created_at, author, description, answers
+Response for GET: id, title, created_at, author, description, answers (if any)

 ### request